vonMentzer-Group/vonMentzer-Group.github.io/_posts/2023-08-18-embo-plasmid-workshop.md

 ---
-title:Exploring AMR: We will participate in the EMBO Plasmid Workshop author:Astrid von Mentzer
+title: Exploring AMR - We will participate in the EMBO Plasmid Workshop author:Astrid von Mentzer
 ---
 <br>